 ~ How we have been growing herbs in pots for a few years now, and they are, in reality, really easy to grow.
 They just need to be water regularly, like every day.
 A little water every day, and you get beautiful, flavorful herbs.

 ~ How to include gardening in your homeschool: We have included them in every step so, and they’ll be helping with the planting because kids have small fingers for small seeds and small weeds.
 Joking!
 They’ll be helping too.

-There are so many benefits of gardening with kids that we finish our homeschool lessons earlier in the year so that we can focus on gardening, planting and growing frest foods.
-Teaching kids to garden in our homeschool is the best lessons that they can have as a life skill.
+There are so many benefits of gardening with kids that we finish our homeschool lessons earlier in the year so that we can focus on gardening, planting, and growing fresh foods.
+Teaching kids to the garden in our homeschool is the best lesson that they can have as a life skill.